chazzka/clanekcathedral/clanek.md

 The contamination parameter is to control the proportion of anomalies in the dataset.
 Usually, this has to be known beforehand.
 This parameter has a huge impact on the final result of the detection.
-However, this is a problem because the anomalies in our dataset appear randomly and hence the proportion varies from 0% to 50%, sometimes even more, plus, the anomalies are not present in the original dataset.
+However, this is a problem because the anomalies in our dataset appear randomly and hence the proportion varies, plus, the anomalies are not present in the original dataset.

 TODO: CONTAMINATION PORAD EXISTUJE, BUDE NAS ZAJIMAT